aplteam/Cider/mkdocs/docs/api.md

 ## :fontawesome-solid-code: ListTatinDependencies

-    r←ListTatinDependencies project
+    r←ListTatinDependencies projectpath

-Where `project` is a path to a project folder, returns as a 5-column matrix the dependencies installed in the Tatin installation folders.
+Where `projectpath` is a project path, returns as a 5-column matrix the dependencies installed in the Tatin installation folders.

-1. The full package ID
+1. Full package ID
-1. A Boolean indicating whether the package is a principal one or just a dependency
+1. A flag: whether the package is a principal or a dependency
-1. A URL where the package was loaded from
+1. URL from which the package was loaded
-2. ???
+2. ==???==
-3. ???
+3. ==???==

 <!--
 FIXME